kmille/borgctl/README.md

 -rw-r--r-- 1 root root 11K Dec 26 11:12 /var/log/borgctl/borg.log
 ```

 The executed borg command is also printed to stderr.
-You can adjust the parameters, borgctl uses.
+You can adjust the parameters borgctl uses.
 For example you can add `--json /usr/local/bin/`, which will be added to borg:

 ```bash
 root@linbox:~ borgctl create --json /usr/local/bin